Object Pool Pattern - Performance Optimization

 4. Document findings: Which scene performs better?
 By how much?

-Implement pool warm-up that pre-creates 20 drones at Start()
+Implement pool warm-up that pre-creates 20 drones at Start() - great for eliminating first-spawn lag!

 Video Submission Guidelines